horeah/PyCmd/README.txt

       - highlighted for readability
       - abbreviates path to save space
       - displays git and svn status
-      - displays ERRORLEVEL (if > 0)
+      - displays exit code of last command (if > 0)
       - customizable
     - configuration file (init.py) for customizing colors, prompt etc.
     - Shift-PgUp/PgDn to scroll the buffer
-    - expand/abbreviate ~ as %HOME% or %USERPROFILE%
+    - expand/abbreviate ~ as %HOME% or %USERPROFILE% [Windows] or $HOME [Linux]
     - Ctrl-D on an empty line closes PyCmd
+    - Ctrl-L clears the screen
-    - show the current working directory in the window title
+    - [Windows] show the current working directory in the window title

 3. Known problems
 -----------------
+    a.
+Windows
       - when DelayedExpansion is disabled (PyCmd.exe /V:OFF), %ERRORLEVEL% is not properly processed
       - DOSKEY macros are not supported
       - can NOT be used to fully replace cmd.exe as default shell (e.g. via
         %COMSPEC%)
+    b.
+Linux
+      - '\' at the end of a command falls through to bash's multi-line command editing
+      - keys pressed while a command is running (before the prompt reappears) are lost
+      - commands producing copious stdout/stderr run slower

 4. Future plans
 ---------------
     - custom TAB-completion for the arguments of common commands
-    - clean-up the mechanism that dispatches commands to cmd.exe (currently kind of hacky)
+    - [Windows] clean-up the mechanism that dispatches commands to cmd.exe (currently kind of hacky)
+    - [Linux] clean-up the mechanism that dispatches commands to bash

 5. How do I download/install/run it?